 Part of the joy of drinking tea lies in the ritual of making a really good pot of tea, or infusing loose tea leaves in your mug.
 And as with the cups and mugs above, you can find tea pots and tea infusers in all sorts of styles to suit every tea-loving taste.

-So we’ve put together some of our favourites from the ones that we’ve spotted on the web.
+So here are some of my favourites from the ones that I’ve spotted on the web.

 Tea gifts for Tea Lovers

 And of course, you can’t go far wrong with a gift of tea!

 Why not give your tea-loving friend their very own personalised box to store their tea in.